From the origin stories of Omaha's businesses and buildings to the developments shaping its future, if it's part of Omaha's story, it's fair game.

 1941 Durham Museum photo of Omaha’s airport as it continues to expand.

 Air traffic continued to increase throughout the 1930s when the federal government took over air traffic control.
-At that point medium-sized cities like Omaha became popular stopovers on flights from one coast to another.
-The Hayden House restaurant served meals to hungry passengers.
-Not only that but the restaurant had a reputation for being an excellent place to dine and many people went to the airport just to eat.
-The control tower and post office opened in 1948.
+At that point medium-sized cities like Omaha became popular stopovers on coast-to-coast flights.
+Its increasing use led to the Hayden House opening a restaurant inside the airport to feed hungry passengers.
+It developed a reputation for its top-notch dining to the point that many people went to the airport simply to eat.

 1946 Durham Museum photo of Eugene C. Eppley for whom the airport is named.

-Despite its continued growth, its location continued to be a problem due to the river’s propensity to flood.
-A large flood in 1943 inundated the airport with several feet of water and caused extensive damage.
-That resulted in the city building a series of dikes and flood walls that could handle a crest of 26.6 feet.
-The flood walls held up during a flood in April 1952 which caused the highest crest in Omaha history at 40 which put enormous pressure on the levees and dikes, thousands of volunteers
+Despite its continued growth and expansion that included both a control tower and post office, its location continued to be a problem due to the river’s propensity to flood.
+Score one more for Hummel.
+A large flood in 1943 inundated the airport with several feet of water causing extensive damage.
+To remediate future issues, the city got serious and built a series of dikes and flood walls capable of handling crests up to 26.6 feet.
+The flood wall even held against a 40-foot crest in April 1952, the highest on record for the city.
+It did, however, put enormous pressure on the levees and dikes and required thousands of volunteers.
+Despite its troublesome location, the airport continued to grow and handled 42 departures per day by 1957.

 1948 Durham Museum photo of the airport in the foreground with Carter Lake in the background.